lichenma/TicTacToe/StudyNotes.md

 ## Second Player Moves

 What happens next?
 Before we perform any other actions, we need to check the status of the game.
 If the status is still `IN_PROGRESS`, a move can be made.
+In games played against 'COMPUTER', the application decides the next move.
+In a two-player 'COMPETITION' game, the second player to join the game decides the next move.

+The logic for second player moves is the same as used for the first player's moves.
+It means that